sglanzer-deprecated/vsc-ember-file-carousel/README.md

 ## Features

+With an Ember file in focus:
+* `ctrl-shift-cmd-N` to cycle to the next related file in the project
-Open an Ember file and press ⌘⇧R (command-shift-R) to rotate between the related files in the project
+* `ctrl-shift-cmd-P` to cycle to the previous related file in the project

 ### Module groups